Biology (BIOL)

 Conservation biology is a synthetic discipline that has arisen in response to the current unprecedented rates of extinction and draws on a wide range of basic sciences and applied fields to address the problem of loss of biological diversity.
 This course examines the discipline of conservation biology, familiarizes students with literature in conservation biology, and provides students with a forum for discussion of some major topics in Conservation Biology.
 Students incorporate independent field work and/or synthesis of primary literature.

-This course will focus on riparian areas (riparia), areas which experience intermittent flooding by water moving within a catchment.
+Focuses on riparian areas (riparia), areas which experience intermittent flooding by water moving within a catchment.
 Riparia form the interface between terrestrial and aquatic habitats and perform critical ecosystem functions.
-This class will address riparian physical processes, biotic adaptations, human impacts, conservation, restoration and management.
+Addresses riparian physical processes, biotic adaptations, human impacts, conservation, restoration, and management.
+Companion course to BIOL 546L.

 BIOL 547.
 ECOSYSTEM ECOLOGY.
 5 Credits.